What is Christian Nationalism,

 Location

-All of the sessions will be in the multipurpose Grumman Chapel of University United Methodist Church, 150 East Franklin, Chapel Hill, NC.
+The seminars and panel discussion will be in the multipurpose Grumman Chapel of University United Methodist Church, 150 East Franklin, Chapel Hill, NC.
 Approach the church from the Franklin Street side.
 Enter the church building via the garden located in the middle of the church campus.
 Immediately after entering the doors of the church building, turn left, ascend a ramp, and enter the hall across from the ramp.
 In a short distance, you will come to Grumman Chapel on your right.
 A dedication plaque marks the room.

 Speakers